Your boxer is a unique individual. Their personality and quirks set them apart from all the other boxers out there.

 This diet comes in four flavors: lamb, duck, salmon, and turkey.
 This is great news if you’re a boxer owner with a dog who is allergic to any animal proteins.

 All four of these flavors also contain peas and a variety of vitamins and minerals.
-This food is truly a highly-limited ingredient diet.
+This food is truly a highly-limited ingredient diet for sensitive dogs.

 But that doesn’t mean it won’t provide your dog with a ton of protein and great nutrition.
 All flavors contain 23% to 30% protein and around 17% fat.